Skip to content

 Over-the-counter (OTC) medicines are medicines you can buy without a healthcare provider’s prescription.
 There are 3 types of OTC medicines that treat heartburn:

-Antacids and acid reducers usually cause only minor side effects that go away on their own.
+To find out which medicine is right for you, talk to your healthcare provider.
+They can tell you about the benefits and risks.
+Antacids and acid reducers rarely cause side effects.
+If they do, the side effects usually are minor and go away on their own.
 These may include headaches, nausea, constipation, or diarrhea.

 Contact your healthcare provider before taking a proton pump inhibitor if: